dbcfoxes2014/happening_now/README.md

 The application requires you to have developer access tokens to the Instagram and EventBrite API's.

-## O-AUTH

-The application requires you to have a Facebook account to share media with your friends.

 ## Clone

 If you want to copy the repository to review our code, you'll need ```git``` installed on your environment.